CroplyOfficial/iotamemes/README.md

 ## Sharing
 Sharing is possible using the share button, to popular networks such as Discord, Twitter, Instagram, Facebook.
+Or copy image link with a right click.

 ## Donations
 Payment is made possible through the iota-button integration and payments can be made through Firefly Wallet in IOTA tokens.
 The donation system is 100% decentralized and all gifts, donations, and support goes directly to the creators wallet.
 No middleman.
+Be sure to add your wallet address in your settings to accept donations.